What Are The Differences Between Class A, B and C RVs?

 More popular in Europe and Australia, there aren’t many companies here in the United States who rent Class B units since the demand is rather low.

 Travel Trailers, Fifth Wheels, and Pop Ups

 Perhaps the biggest drawback is that passengers cannot ride in towable units.

-Typically, they range in length from about 15 to 30 feet and are heavier than pop-ups, so they need to be towed with a vehicle that has ample power to do so.
+Typically, they range in length from about 15’ to 30’.
+Since they’re heavier than pop-ups, they need to be towed with a vehicle that has ample power.

 Choosing the Right RV Rental

-A quality RV rental company will not only help you select the right RV, they will offer you some guidance and tips to help you book a great RV trip.
+A quality RV rental company will not only help you select the right RV, they’ll also offer you some guidance and tips to help you book a great RV trip.

 Feel free to contact us at 866-838-4465 with questions about any of our rentals, services, or trip planning resources.
-We are always happy to help and look forward to being of service.
+We are always happy to help and look forward to being of service!